- Aug 16 2022That aren’t ‘Respect’.

 6 Aretha Franklin Essentials

-Aretha Franklin’s ‘Respect’ is one of the most ubiquitous songs on the planet, confirmed by Rolling Stone Magazine who placed it number one on their updated list of the 500 Greatest Songs of All Time earlier this year.
+Aretha Franklin’s Respect is one of the most ubiquitous songs on the planet, confirmed by Rolling Stone Magazine – which placed it number one on their updated list of the 500 Greatest Songs of All Time last year.

 The title track from Aretha’s tenth studio album I Never Loved a Man the Way I Love You, was the first big hit of her career, cracking the top ten of the US pop charts for the very first time.
 The powerful blues wailer foreshadowed The Queen of Soul’s mastery of melding R&B and pop into urgent hits, confirmed by her delivery of Respect straight after.